 I hope I can get through to even just one of them — to make even one of them think twice before speeding, texting, drinking, not wearing a seatbelt.
 Then all of the pain I have been through is worth it.
 I have been told from day one that it’s a miracle that I survived, but I count it as a miracle that I am able to tell my story and help others.

-This story was written by Brittany Leedham, who is now 25 and works at Brookdale Franklin as the resident program coordinator.
-She enjoys spending time with her beagle, Irish, and being outside.
+This story was written by Brittany Leedham, who is now 25 and works at CareRite Center in Nashville.
+She enjoys being outside and misses her beagle, Irish, terribly.

 Learn more though these sources: